franck44/evm-dis/README.md

 # Overview

 This project provides an EVM bytecode _disassembler_.
-The diassembler should support the latest opcodes like `PUSH0`, [EIP-3855](https://eips.ethereum.org/EIPS/eip-3855), and `RJump`s, [EIP-4200](https://eips.ethereum.org/EIPS/eip-4200).
+The disassembler should support the latest opcodes like `PUSH0`, [EIP-3855](https://eips.ethereum.org/EIPS/eip-3855), and `RJump`s, [EIP-4200](https://eips.ethereum.org/EIPS/eip-4200).

-The diassembler takes as an input some _binary representation_, EVM bytecode, and produces a _readable version_ of it.
+The disassembler takes as an input some _binary representation_, EVM bytecode, and produces a _readable version_ of it.
 For instance the following binary string,  `prog` :
 ```
 600a6008600390600f565b604052005b9190808310601b575b50565b909150905f601856